-- Press [RESEC] to begin resection measurement. - Select "Elevation" and input the known point.
-After setting the elevation for the first known point, press [NEXT] to move to the second point.

-When all required known points have been set, press [MEAS].

-- Press (ESC) to return to the previous known point. - Sight the first known point and press [OBS] to begin measurement.
+- Press [RESEC] to begin resection measurement. - Select "Elevation" and press [EDIT] to input the known point.
+After setting the elevation for the first known point, press (>>>> to move to the second point.
+When all required known points have been set, press [MEAS]. - Press (to return to the previous known point. - Sight the first known point and press [OBS] to begin measurement.
 The measurement results are displayed on the screen. - Press [YES] to use the measurement results of the first known point. - If measuring two or more known points, repeat procedures 3 to 4 in the same way from the second point.
+When the minimum quantity of